zhehaowang/zhehao.me/book-notes/ecpp/it18-25-designs-and-declarations.md

 Guidelines on designing good interfaces.

-### Make interfaces easy to use correctly and hard to use incorrectly
+### Item 18.
+Make interfaces easy to use correctly and hard to use incorrectly

 Assuming your clients want to use your interface correctly, then if they manage to use it incorrectly, your interface would be partially to blame.